Getting to Know Our Schools

 To serve God with our mind has been a distinctive hallmark of the Reformed tradition, particularly for Presbyterians.
 In fact, higher education is the oldest continuous form of church mission for Presbyterians beyond the local congregation.
 In the U.S., this dates back to the founding of The College of New Jersey (now Princeton University) by Presbyterian clergy in the 1600's.
 From there, the missional emphasis on higher education continued to spread across our new nation until, by the start of the Civil War, one forth of all the colleges in the U.S. were Presbyterian.

-Today, our schools stretch across the country from St. Petersburg, Florida to Spokane, Washington, and around the world to Daejeon, South Korea, offering a wide range of opportunities for college students seeking an education that touches the mind, the heart and the soul.
+Today, our schools stretch across the country from St. Petersburg, Florida to Spokane, Washington, and around the world to Daejeon, South Korea, offering a wide range of opportunities and resources for college students seeking an education that touches the mind, the heart and the soul.

 What will I find at a Presbyterian college?